Non-Stationary Inventory Control with Lead Times: Related Literature

-Several recent works extend these results to non-stationary demand. \cite{gong2024bandits} examine a multi-product backlogging model with cyclic demand, positive lead time, and fixed joint-ordering cost.
+One recent step in this direction is provided by \citet{gong2024bandits}, who examine a non-discarding multi-product backlogging model with cyclic demand, positive lead time, and fixed joint-ordering cost.
 Their proposed algorithm obtains a regret of ${\tilde{\mathcal{O}}((L+1) U H^{5/2} T^{5/6})}$ where $H$ is the known cycle length.
 For lost-sales problems with zero lead time, they design an algorithm which achieves ${\tilde{\mathcal{O}}(H^{7/2} U T^{1/2})}$ regret.
+Their regret definition as well as the cyclic-demand model and multi-product structure are different from our setting, but the comparison highlights the role of inventory-specific feedback in non-stationary learning.

 The lost-sales problem of gradually changing discrete demand with zero lead time and fixed order cost is studied by \cite{cheung2023nonstationary}.
-The authors propose a sliding window algorithm with confidence widening, which obtains a regret of ${\tilde{\mathcal{O}}(\abs{\mathcal{S}} V^{1/3} T^{2/3})}$ where ${\abs{\mathcal{S}}}$ refers to the finite number of inventory levels, and the variation budget~$V$ is known.
+The authors propose a sliding window algorithm with confidence widening, which obtains a rate of ${\tilde{\mathcal{O}}(\abs{\mathcal{S}} V^{1/3} T^{2/3})}$ under a stronger regret benchmark where ${\abs{\mathcal{S}}}$ refers to the finite number of inventory levels, and the variation budget~$V$ is known.
 In a finite horizon formulation with episode length $H$, \citet{mao2025model} establish a near-optimal dynamic regret of ${\tilde{\mathcal{O}}((\abs{\mathcal{S}}\abs{\mathcal{A}}V)^{1/3}HT^{2/3})}$ where $\mathcal{A}$ is the finite set of feasible policies and $V$ is known.
 Finally, \citet{chen2021data} study inventory control under piecewise stationary discrete demand.
 While their algorithm nearly matches the ${\Omega(\sqrt{T})}$ lower bound, it relies on the assumption that the number of switches satisfies ${S=\mathcal{O}(\log(T))}$, and it does not extend to higher rates of change, continuous demand distributions, or models with lead time.
 When the frequency of switches is higher, it suffers regret linear in $S$.
-Taken together, there are no methods that jointly address continuous demand with arbitrary shifts and positive lead times in an infinite horizon setting, highlighting a gap that motivates this work.
+Taken together, prior work has developed tools to leverage information feedback for stationary inventory optimization, and non-stationary learning without lead times.
+Our contribution is to combine counterfactual policy evaluation with active change point detection for continuous demand base-stock learning under unknown piecewise stationary demand, and to show how the resulting guarantees differ across backlogging as well as lost-sales systems with and without lead time.